What to Eat Before Pregnancy Glucose Test

 When you eat carbohydrates, your body digests them and turns them into glucose.
 Once glucose is absorbed into our bloodstream, it travels to different cells, providing them with the energy they need to function properly.
 When there’s too much glucose in the body, problems can occur—the glucose test measures how efficiently your body processes glucose.

 In general, it’s a good idea to create balanced meals that include protein, fat, and fiber during pregnancy.
 This supports more balanced blood sugar levels, promotes satiety, and helps you meet nutrient needs throughout the day.
 Doing this is a good practice for everyone, whether diagnosed with gestational diabetes or not.
+You cannot trick the test to get a specific test result.
+Remember to eat a balanced diet throughout pregnancy.

 manage gestational diabetes